AxisCommunications/acap-runtime/README.md

 > [!NOTE]
 >
-> Up until release 1.3.1 ACAP Runtime was distributed both as an ACAP Application eap-file and as a Docker Image.
+> Up until release 1.3.1 ACAP Runtime was distributed both in the form of an ACAP application eap-file and as a Docker image.
-> All coming releases will be done only as Docker Images.
+> From release 2.0.0 and onwards ACAP Runtime will be distributed as a Docker image only.

 <!-- omit in toc -->
 ## Table of contents